MileHacker Logo

 Advance Booking & Platforms

-• High Season (Dec-Feb, Easter, mid-June to mid-July): Book 3-6 months in advance.
+• High Season (Dec-Feb, Easter, mid-June to mid-July): Make A reservation for three-6 months in advance.
 Important for popular boutique hotels with limited rooms.

 • Shoulder/Low Season: Booking 1-2 months in advance generally sufficient.
 Excellent prices closer to travel date, more flexibility.